the-expanse/SideQuestWiki/Mod-ZIP-files-give-an-error-when-uploading-to-Beat-On.md

-Be aware that PC mods are NOT compatible with Quest at this time, other wise sometimes you have to drag and drop the zip file outside of the white upload box, it sometimes works better so give that a try if you're having issues installing a skin or mod with Beat On, if that fails try clicking on the white Upload button in Beat On and selecting the file you want to upload from your PC in your file explorer.
+Be aware that PC mods are NOT compatible with Quest at this time, if you're having issues installing a skin or MOD from SideQuests MODs tab try going to it's github URL and installing the ZIP to your PC and head to Beat On's Upload tab in SideQuest, then try clicking on the white Upload button and selecting the file you want to upload from your PC in your file explorer, that some times fixes the issue, otherwise you can ask for assistance in the discord if need be.

 FOR MAC USERS ONLY

-when you download the zip file and click it in the stack, it auto extracts, as Beat On currently only recognizes zip files be sure to, (If you downloaded it from your normal browser) just open a finder window and navigate to your download folder to use the proper base ZIP folder.
+When manually installing MOD's not From SideQuests MOD tab sometimes when you download a ZIP file and click the stack it auto extracts causing issues and as Beat On only recognizes ZIP folders, so be sure to just open a finder window and navigate to your download folder to use the proper base ZIP folder If you downloaded it from your normal browser, otherwise if you just install them right from SideQuests Mods tab there should be little issue.